-The Media Navigator classifies 72 influential media outlets based on their political stance and their relationship to power.
+The Media Navigator classifies 72 influential media outlets based on their political stance and their establishment bias.
 In many cases, the latter is more significant.

 The Media Navigator has been developed based on an in-depth analysis of news coverage, commentary, media ownership and financing.
 There is also a German edition available.